grelau/Unbeatable-TicTacToe/README.md

 # Minimax and TicTacToe
-This is a simple python script to play TicTacToe against an AI based on minimax algorithm which is a recursive/backtracking algorithm providing the optimal move.
+A python script to play TicTacToe against an AI based on a minimax algorithm which is a recursive/backtracking algorithm providing the optimal move.

 # How to test it